Te Puiaki Kaiwhakaako Pūtaiao The Prime Minister’s Science Teacher Prize

 Expectations

-• The kura school will use the $100,000 for the development of science in their school1.
+• The school/kura kaupapa will use the $100,000 for the development of science in their school.

 • The winner may be expected to be involved in promotional opportunities appropriate to receiving The Prime Minister’s Science Teacher Prize.

-• A nominee may be expected to attend an interview.
+• An shortlisted applicants may be expected to attend an interview.

 Announcement

-• The winner will be announced in February/March/April. (date to be confirmed)
+• The winner will be announced in March/April 2025. (date to be confirmed)

 • The winner will be expected to make themselves available for that announcement in Wellington.